 LEW MEAD (Technical Supervisor) Broadway credits include: A Chorus Line, Dreamgirls, Bring Back Birdie, Onward Victoria, Tom Sawyer, Urinetown, The King and I and Wonderful Town.
 Lew was the founder of ProMix, a theatrical audio company, Syntonic Design Group, a corporate theater audio company and Autograph A2D, an audio distribution company located in New York and London.

-ARUBA PRODUCTIONS (General Management) develops, manages, produces, and licenses theatrical properties.
+ARUBA PRODUCTIONS (General Management) develops, manages, produces and licenses theatrical properties.
 Current productions include Stormy Weather, A Moment in Time, Dr. Zhivago, An Officer and A Gentleman, Robin and the 7 Hoods, Grumpy Old Men, C.S.
-Lewis’ The Screwtape Letters, Good Ol’ Girls, Mark’s Gospel, Bingo the Musical, Brooklyn the Musical, His Greatness (London Production), John Denver Theatrical Properties including Almost Heaven, Whisper.
+Lewis’ The Screwtape Letters, Good Ol’ Girls, Mark’s Gospel, Bingo the Musical, Brooklyn the Musical, His Greatness (London Production) and John Denver Theatrical Properties including Almost Heaven, Whisper.

-FELLOWSHIP FOR THE PERFORMING ARTS (Producer) FPA was founded by Max McLean as a registered 501(c)3 non-profit, donor supported arts organization whose mission is to produce theatre from a Christian worldview that engages a diverse audience.
-FPA has developed award-winning theatrical productions in major theatres and performing arts centers across America.
-It has, also, produced critically acclaimed audio book narrations of classic Christian works.
-A member of ECFA since 1996.
+FELLOWSHIP FOR PERFORMING ARTS (Producer) Fellowship for Performing Arts creates theatre from a Christian worldview that engages a diverse audience.
+Founded by Max McLean in 1992, FPA has developed and presented award-winning theatrical productions in major theatres and performing arts centers across America.
+It has also produced critically acclaimed audio book narrations of classic Christian works.
+A member of ECFA since 1996, FPA is a 501(c)3 non-profit, donor-supported arts organization.

-FPA BOARD OF DIRECTORS Paul Bradshaw, Glenn Gault, Katherine Leary, Max McLean, Anne Waldie.
+FPA BOARD OF DIRECTORS Glenn Gault, Katherine Leary-Alsdorf (Chair), Max McLean, Hardie Morgan, Dan Quigley, Anne Vanberg Waldie.

 Information in “Who’s Who” is provided by the artists.
 Where opinions are expressed, they are not necessarily those of the theatre, producers or management.